rage/java-programming/data/osa-2/4-metodit.md

 <sample-output>

-In a hole in the ground there lived a hobbit
+In a hole in the ground there lived a method

 </sample-output>